-This brake system is compact but the high offset design of the factory wheels prohibits their use without extended wheel studs and aftermarket wheel spacers.
+This brake system is compact but the high offset design of some factory wheels prohibits their use without aftermarket wheel spacers and extended wheel studs/bolts.
 Some aftermarket wheels may fit over the brake kit without spacers but it is up to the consumer to verify that his or her wheels will work with the kit.
 Essex has wheel templates available for download at www.essexparts.com.
 The customer is solely responsible for verifying wheel fitment.